November 2020, available to pre-order

 Peter Owen Cased Classics

-Anna Kavan's classic apocalyptic novel in a new edition of the Cased Classics series, which now features trompe-l'œil die-cut dust jackets, over contemporary art.
+Yukio Mishima's classic work, Confessions of a Mask, in a new edition of the Cased Classics series, which now features trompe-l'œil die-cut dust jackets, over contemporary art.

-Anna Kavan's Ice is today hailed as classic of science-fiction and a definitive work of the 'slipstream' genre.
-As part of the new editions of the Peter Owen Cased Classics series, this special hardback edition carries a dust jacket with false die-cutting of a triangle, while printed on the cover board is the striking artwork of British contemporary artist Naomi Frears.
+As part of the new Peter Owen Cased Classics series, this special hardback edition carries an elegant dust jacket with a false die-cutting of a mask, while printed on the cover board is the work of British contemporary artist Fraser Taylor.

 |Date Published||November 2020|